PdxCodeGuild/Full-Stack-Day-Class/practice/pig-latin.md

 ## Advanced

-* Properly handle capitalization
+Properly maintain the position of capitalization and punctuation.

-* Properly handle punctuation
+> Word?
+Cat
+>
+> Cat in Pig Latin is Atcay
+>
+> Word? hat.
+>
+> hat. in Pig Latin is athay.

 ## Super Advanced

-* Handle words that start with multiple consonants
+Handle words that start with multiple consonants by moving all of the consonants to the end.

+> Word? string
+>
+> string in Pig Latin is ingstray